bbond007/raspytube/README.md

 take input focus and capture X11 input such as mouse move/enter events

 and keypresses.
-Apparently it is very expensive to call
+Apparently it is very expensive to call XGetWindowAttributes

-XGetWindowAttributes and XGetGeometry (that is actually how MC Hammer
+and XGetGeometry (that is actually how MC Hammer went broke), so I only

-went broke), so I only do so periodically which is why you'll notice a
+do so periodically which is why you'll notice a slight lag when you move

-slight lag when you move the window (before the VC window catches up).
+the window (before the VC window catches up).
+This is also why the window

-This is also why the window is always front-most.
-To switch to XWindows
+is always front-most.
+To switch to XWindows mode, There is an invisible

-mode, There is an invisible "button" on right-topmost position to toggle
+"button" on right-topmost position to toggle on the screen or the "q"

-on the screen or the "q" key (for quarter-screen).
+key (for quarter-screen).
+Repeat to return.

 Thanks the the RPi community!